2014 Birbhum gang rape case: Aftermath

 Soon, the Birbhum Superintendent of police C. Sudhakar was removed after the incident.
-The state governor, M. K. Narayanan called for a ban on such courts should be put down by all state governments.
+The state governor, M. K. Narayanan called for a ban on such courts by governments of all Indian states.

-Government of West Bengal banned kangaroo courts, especially among the tribal-dominated areas.
+The Government of West Bengal banned kangaroo courts, especially among the tribal-dominated areas.
 Though there were some demonstrations by tribal leaders who claimed they were part of their tradition and such moves would constitute interference in the community's ways of dispensing judgment.
 On 24 January 2014, the Supreme Court of India directed the District Judge of Birbhum to submit a report.
-Then, on 28 March, setting a judicial precedent, the Supreme Court in suo motu notice directed the West Bengal government to take "concrete actions" in the case.
+On 28 March, setting a judicial precedent, the Supreme Court in suo motu notice directed the West Bengal government to take "concrete actions" in the case.

 Arrests

 While the girl was admitted at the local hospital in Suri, Birbhum for medical examination and treatment, her family lodged a complaint with Labhpur police station on 22 January.
 Subsequently, an FIR was registered, the police arrested 13 persons, including Balai Mardi (the oldest accused, age 58), Sunil Kisku allies Sunil Soren (35, the head of Salishi Sabha), Chana Mardi (25), Madan Mardi (29), Suresh Mardi (22), Kartik Mardi (age 20), Jetha Tudu (21), Lalu Murmu (26), Balu Tudu (57), Ram Soren (20), Jotha Mardi (50), Babon Mardi (the youngest accused, age 19) and Debraj Mondal.
 One of the suspects was absconding, but was subsequently nabbed.
-However, when the police first raided the village to make arrest, a section of villagers opposed and additional personnel were called in.
+However, when the police first raided the village to make arrests, a section of villagers resisted and additional personnel were called in.

-As the public response grew, a four-member forensic team from Kolkata visited the village and the spot and collected samples for forensic test, and took statement from the villagers about the incident.
+As the public response grew, a four-member forensic team from Kolkata visited the village and the spot and collected samples for forensic test, and took statements from the villagers about the incident.